Written by: Matthew Sabatine

 Let’s say that one day the injury happens.
 You would like to undergo therapy, but your insurance can’t cover it.
 What now?
 You can’t bear the pain.
 It’s too distracting.
 Your boss wants you to work like the efficient, irreproachable, unbreakable beast you were before.
 How can that be possible when the stabbing, shooting pain all througout your body is slowing you down?

 Your family is depending on you, though.
-You have a mortgage to fulfill, and you are one month behind on payments.
+You have a mortgage to fulfill, and you are months behind on payments.
 The gas company and electric company are threatening to shut down your utilities because you are too far behind on your payments to them.
 Your car needs some very imperative repairs.
 Maybe the thermostat is not working properly and causing the car to overheat.
 Maybe one of your head gaskets is needing replaced.
 That is a lot of money, and you need to work overtime to cover it all.
 But how can you work longer hours with your acutely wounded self?

 Your children and spouse are already really riled up about the overtime hours you have done, because you hardly have been able to spend time with them.
 On top of the physical pain, you are daily discountenanced by the stress of pleasing everyone.

 Have I painted a picture that is saddening enough, yet?